 One of the Costa Rica’s best-loved protected areas is Arenal Volcano National Park.
 It’s home to the mighty cones of two dormant but still venting volcanoes, crystal-clear lakes, and thundering waterfalls, all amid a lush jungle.
 To get there, you’ll first need to make the journey from the cultural wonders of Costa Rica’s capital San Jose, to La Fortuna, the small town gateway to the Arenal Volcano National Park.

-La Fortuna is situated approximately 110 km north-west of San Jose.
+One of the highlights of every Costa Rica trip, the town of La Fortuna is situated approximately 110 km north-west of San Jose.
 Thanks to its international reputation as a wonderland, reaching Arenal Volcano National Park from San Jose is incredibly easy, whether by car, shuttle bus, public transportation, or domestic flight, as we detail below.

 Though 100 km as the crow flies, by road the journey from San Jose to La Fortuna is roughly 140 km in length (or just 115 km from San Jose’s airport), depending on the exact route taken.
 The shortest route (but not by much) is via the Inter-Americana highway and Route 702, passing through the towns of San Ramon and La Tigra.
 It takes about 3.5 hours, although congestion in the center of the capital may mean it takes a little longer.

 This is the route also followed by shuttle buses, and is a beautiful winding drive through hills and farmland on well-paved road, meaning a 4x4 isn’t necessary but a whole lot of fun!
 The route via Naranjo and Ciudad Quesada is slightly longer but otherwise has similar road conditions, making it a great alternative route for returning to San Jose.